 Georgia is a modified comparative negligence state.
 That means if you were partially at fault for an accident, you might still be able to recover compensation.
 As long as you were less than 50% at fault, you can collect compensation from the other party.

 For example, if you were 49% at fault for the accident and had $100,000 in damages, your recovery would be reduced by $49,000.
-You could still recover $51,000 from the other party.
+Under this state’s comparative fault law, you could still recover $51,000 from the other party.

 Severity of Injuries

 A major factor in determining how much your case is worth is the severity and longevity of your injuries.
 In general, the worse you are hurt, the more money you will recover.
-That is because you will have higher medical costs, lost wages, pain and suffering, and other damages due to more severe injuries that last longer.
+That is because you will have higher medical costs, lost wages, pain and suffering, and other damages due to more catastrophic injuries that last longer.

-Damages in Personal Injury Cases
+Personal Injury Damages

 Non-economic damages are not as easily valued.
 They include things like: